The Dedman School of Law offers two graduate degree programs for lawyers trained outside of the United States:

 LL.M.
 New York University School of Law

 J. Mark McWatters serves as the Assistant Dean for Graduate Programs at the SMU Dedman School of Law.
 In such capacity, he oversees the law school's LL.M. and S.J.D. programs.
-In addition, he serves as an adjunct professor, teaching multiple courses in the taxation area at the law school and at the SMU Cox School of Business.
+In addition, he serves as Professor of Practice, teaching multiple courses in the taxation area at the law school and at the SMU Cox School of Business.
 In April 2012, he was appointed to the Governing Board of the Texas Department of Housing and Community Affairs and in September 2012, he was appointed to the Advisory Committee of the Texas Emerging Technology Fund.

 Immediately prior to joining SMU Dedman School of Law, Mark served as a member of the Troubled Asset Relief Program (TARP) Congressional Oversight Panel which was charged by the U.S. Department of Treasury with overseeing the investment of $700 billion of taxpayer funds in a large array of significant financial institutions.
 Prior to his appointment to the TARP Congressional Oversight Panel, he practiced for over twenty-five years as a domestic and cross-border tax, M&A and corporate finance attorney and served as a partner with Fulbright & Jaworski L.L.P. (now Norton Rose Fulbright), Patton Boggs L.L.P. and Hughes & Luce L.L.P. (now K&L Gates L.L.P.) and as counsel with HBK Capital Management L.P.
 In addition, he served as a judicial clerk to the Hon.
 Walter Ely of the U.S. Ninth Circuit Court of Appeals in Los Angeles.